djfdyuruiry/cnc-td-nco-mod/README.md

 ### Debugging

+- Open a command prompt in the repo root
+- Run:
+    ```batch
+    scripts\run.bat
+    ```
+- Alt-tab out of the game menu once it loads
 - Open Visual Studio
-    - Build the project
-    - Copy the new `dll` to the mod `Data` directory
-- Copy the `game\scripts\tiberian_dawn.bat` file to the C&C Remastered install directory
-- Double click the `bat` file to start the game
-- Open Visual Studio
     - Click `Debug`
     - Click `Attach to Process...`
     - Select `InstanceServerG.exe`
+- DLL will be loaded once you start a mission/skirmish

 # Installing

-- Build the project
+- Open a command prompt in the repo root
-- Create a mod directory @ `%USERPROFILE%\Documents\CnCRemastered\Mods\Tiberian_Dawn\nco`
-    - Copy `game\ccmod.json` into the mod directory
-    - Create a `Data` directory
-    - Copy the `bin\Win32\TiberianDawn.dll` into `Data`
-- Copy `game\cfg\RULES.INI` to the C&C Remastered install directory
+- Run:
+    ```batch
+    script\deploy.bat
+    ```

 # Progress Log

 - Added loading of rules file
 - Rules file location can be set using the `TD_RULES_FILE` env var (Default is `RULES.INI`)
 - Unit strength configurable for a few infantry unit types
+- Added custom logging to a new log file `nco.log`

+## Problem Archive

-- Trying to set max speed but does not seem to work??
+- ~Trying to set max speed but does not seem to work?~ (max value is 255 for that field - added validation logic)